aarongalbraith/flatiron-phase5-project/README.md

 In 2018, researchers Surya Kallumadi and Felix Gräßer at UC Irvine created the [UCI ML Drug Review Dataset](https://www.kaggle.com/datasets/jessicali9530/kuc-hackathon-winter-2018/) after collecting reviews from [Drugs.com](https://www.drugs.com/) that users had written about various drugs between 2008 and 2017.
 A substantial portion of these reviews addressed birth control and emergency contraception drugs.

-People often share similar sentiments with each other in online spaces such as [Reddit](https://www.reddit.com/r/birthcontrol/) and [Quora](https://www.quora.com/search?q=birth%20control).
+People often share experiences and concerns with each other in online spaces such as [Reddit](https://www.reddit.com/r/birthcontrol/) and [Quora](https://www.quora.com/search?q=birth%20control), not exactly the same as they might in a drug review, but still using much of the same language.
 Our project analyzes the Drug Review Dataset in order to 1) learn what the Dataset can tell Pfizer about sentiments toward the various methods of birth control and 2) train a model that can be applied in other online spaces to determine what birth control methods users are discussing and how they feel about them.
 With this tool, Pfizer can more effectively market their products to the increased demand created by the Dobbs ruling.

 ### Data Understanding